 ©Copyrighted by Kathleen Marden, Trustee of the Betty Hill Trust.
 All rights reserved.
 Please respect the law and Kathleen's intellectual property.

-This page is under construction and is not complete.
+This page is under construction and incomplete.
 Please feel free to read the documents that have been posted.

 Project Blue Book Air Intelligence Information Report 100th Bomb Wing SAC Pease Air Force Base

 Betty typed this letter to NICAP Director Donald Keyhoe, a USMC Retired Major, on September 26, 1961, days after the Hills' UFO encounter.
 She borrowed his book from the Portsmouth Public Library.
 It is the first book she had ever read on UFOs.
-Yet skeptics falselyclaim that she an avid science fiction fan.
+Yet skeptics falsely claim that she was anavid science fiction fan.